DESTINY+: Propulsion

 The spacecraft will be propelled by four μ10 solar electric ion engines, as used by Hayabusa and Hayabusa2, but while its predecessors operated only up to three engines simultaneously, DESTINY+ will use all four simultaneously for a total thrust of 40 mN (specific impulse: 3000 seconds; acceleration: 83 μm/s2; power: 1670 watts.)
 The total dry mass (excludes xenon propellant) of the ion engine system is 59 kg.

 Payload

-DESTINY PLUS will cary three scientific instruments:
+DESTINY+ will carry three scientific instruments: